khush735/BED-Onboarding-Khush/README.md

 Assignment 1: Development of `Client` and `BankAccount` Classes
 - This assignment focuses on creating two foundational classes: `Client`, which manages client information, and `BankAccount`, which handles client banking transactions.
 The classes must implement encapsulation and validation to ensure data integrity and security.

 ## Encapsulation

-Sure!
-Here's a concise and humanized explanation of encapsulation for your README:

----

-## Encapsulation